microsoft/hlsl-specs/proposals/NNNN-triangle-object-positions.md

   ///
   /// The RayQuery must be in a state with a committed triangle hit,
   /// where `CommittedStatus()` returns
-  /// `COMMITTED_STATUS::COMMITTED_TRIANGLE_HIT`, otherwise undefined behavior
+  /// `COMMITTED_STATUS::COMMITTED_TRIANGLE_HIT`, otherwise results are
-  /// results.
+  /// undefined.
   ///
   /// Ordering of positions returned is based on the order used to build the
   /// acceleration structure, and must match barycentric ordering.